Shubhranil-Basak/Internet/README.md

 HTTP is done, I will implement a few more protocols then move to transport layer FTP modified to handle binaries
+Working on Email protocols.
+SMTP is done.
+Need to fix POP3 modularization.
+I might look into IMAP